-The target for the cumulative work zone congestion statewide has been set at 180 hours for the year (45 hours per quarter).
-This target translates to approximately 30 minutes of work zone congestion per day statewide.
+The target for the cumulative work zone congestion statewide is 180 hours per year.
+This target translates to approximately 30 minutes of congestion per day statewide.

 Work Zones are designed to allow the public to travel through safely and with minimal disruptions.
 This measure indicates how well significant work zones perform.